-The Class of 2013 had 71 graduates with all 71 headed to college.
-Between them, they accepted scholarships valued in excess of 1,600,000.
+The Class of 2014 had 80 graduates with all 80 headed to college.
+Between them, they accepted academic scholarships valued in excess of 1,500,000.

 Alumni from Lutheran High have graduated from universities such as Yale, University of Missouri, Creighton University, West Point, St. Louis University, Cornell, Washington University, and many more across the country.